Skip to content

 • Expensive to scale

-SlickText is a low-cost text message marketing service that offers automation tools, custom keywords, and an intuitive user interface.
-If you’re looking for a cost-effective option with strong campaign-building features, automation, and segmentation capabilities, SlickText is a solid choice.
+SlickText is a text message marketing service that offers automation tools, custom keywords, and an intuitive user interface.
+If you want a cost-effective option with strong campaign-building features, automation, and segmentation capabilities, SlickText could be a solid choice.

-Slicktext also gives you the ability to run text marketing campaigns.
-Once you set up a keyword in SlickText, you can add your contact list, send messages, and access analytics.
-Then you can run contests and create assets like flyers, text-based surveys, and opt-in web forms.
+SlickText also gives you the ability to run text marketing campaigns.
+Once you set up a keyword, you can add your contact list, send messages, and access analytics.
+Then you can run contests and create assets like text-based surveys and opt-in web forms.

 Another limitation of SlickText: it offers text messaging services with no option to call your customers.
-This is fine if you only plan to communicate with your customers via email and text, but if you want to get on calls with your customers, you’ll need a business phone service in addition to SlickText.
+This is fine if you only plan to communicate via email and text, but if you want to get on calls, you’ll need a business phone service in addition to SlickText.

 Key features of SlickText